koolskateguy89/Anime-Filler-Manager/README.md

 ## Some things to know when running

-1. To search for an anime, you HAVE to have selected an anime
+1. To search for an anime, you HAVE to select a genre
-2. The anime database has to have the tables MyList & ToWatch, in a specific format (just use the `Create new` button on the Settings screen, it's easier)
+2. The anime database has to have the tables MyList & ToWatch, in a specific format (just use the `Create new` button on the Settings screen)
-   - There is a [blank database](res/blank.db) with these in the [res](res) folder
+   - There is a [blank database](res/blank.db) in this format in the [res](res) folder
-   - Tbh if you're actually gonna use this program, I **strongly recommend** using an external database so you can update without losing your data
+   - Tbh if you're actually going to use this program, I **strongly recommend** using an external database, so you can update without losing your data
 3. ...